 Finally, the individuals who are owing me (there names are written in the book of life), one would not even pick my many calls.
 Haba!
 Insult on injury.
 I started calling everyone again.
 From the Oga who would ratify the payment of my state allowance which is already with him, a LUTH public officer in department of housing, my very good friend who knows how things run in LUTH, to my CDS president who was also omitted, I called.
 Promises here and there.
 I could bribe (or induce) public officers to expedite action or involve corrupt police to get (and share) my money back from persons, but my heart will not conceive or bear either.
 Eventually, I still have to wait.
 Maybe “oju booro ko la fi n gbomo lowo ekuro” (it takes effort to get the seed outta the palm kernel) in Naija.
 Whew!
 My hot blood will have to simmer.
 I will need to calm down.
 But I also need my money.
 Seriously.

-The story would have ended there but my frustration that Monday wouldn’t easily.
-After typing this piece at first up to the point of ‘Seriously’ as above, my blackberry hanged.
+The story would have ended there but my frustration that Monday wouldn’t just end easily.
+After typing this piece at first up to the point of ‘Seriously’ as above, my blackberry hung.
 Without that black clock-like thing that gives hope in display.
 Devil is a liar!
-It hanged endlessly, staring at me like it had Grave’s disease.
+It froze endlessly, staring at me like it had Grave’s disease.
 And I hadn’t saved the write-up.
 Crazy!
 I lost the data as I had to reboot and write again in pain.

 With my own hands.